Covid, what will happen to vaccine stocks after the end of the pandemic? - breaking latest news - Breaking Latest News

 The fragile must protect themselves

-Albeit with some ups and downs, the grip of the virus eased around the world, so much so that on April 11, US President Joe Biden signed the law that puts an end to the Covid emergency in the United States.
+Albeit with some ups and downs, the grip of the virus has eased around the world, so much so that on April 11, US President Joe Biden signed the law that puts an end to the Covid emergency in the United States.
 In Italy, the state of emergency (declared on 31 January 2020) ended over a year ago, on 31 March 2022, by order of the Council of Ministers.
-However, it remains important to protect ourselves with the weapons we have available, because the infection is not always satisfied with causing a cold or a little more.
-The opportunity is reiterated, in particular for people at greater risk of developing a serious illness, to continue to adopt measures such as the use of the mask, ventilation of the premises, hand hygiene and pay attention to situations of assembly – reads the ‘latest report from the Ministry of Health —.
-The high vaccination coverage, the completion of vaccination courses and maintaining an elevated immune response through the booster dose represent important tools to mitigate the clinical impact of the epidemic.
+However, it remains important to protect yourself with the weapons we have available, because the infection is not always “satisfied” with causing a cold or a little more.
+“We reiterate the opportunity, in particular for people at greater risk of developing a serious disease, to continue to adopt measures such as the use of the mask, ventilation of the premises, hand hygiene and pay attention to situations of assembly – it reads in the latest report of the Ministry of Health -.
+The high vaccination coverage, the completion of vaccination courses and maintaining an elevated immune response through the booster dose they represent important tools to mitigate the clinical impact of the epidemic.

 Vaccination campaigns stopped

 The anti-Covid vaccines will therefore not end up in the attic.
-But a legitimate question: given the high coverage achieved in many countries of the world (with the exception of the African continent, Russia, some Eastern European and Middle Eastern countries) and the vaccination campaigns now stoppedwhat will become of the stocks that the various countries have secured in the toughest months of the pandemic and that risk remaining unused (as well as expiring)?
-In recent days the Minister of Health Horace Schillaci he said that in the autumn the Covid vaccination will be recommended to frail patients and the elderly (as suggested by the ECDC, the European Center for Disease Prevention and Control) and that we have no problem with stocks.
+But one question is legitimate: given the high coverage achieved in many countries of the world (with the exception of the African continent, Russia, some Eastern European and Middle Eastern countries) and the vaccination campaigns now stoppedwhat will become of the stocks that the various countries have secured in the toughest months of the pandemic e that risk remaining unused (as well as expiring)?
+In recent days the Minister of Health Horace Schillaci he said that in the autumn the Covid vaccination will be recommended to frail patients and the elderly (as suggested by the ECDC, the European Center for Disease Prevention and Control) and that “we have no problem with stocks”.
 So no shortage, if anything the opposite.

 Contracts with pharmaceutical companies

 The question of doses in excess of demand was raised as early as 2022 by EU member states who asked the European Commission to renegotiate the contracts signed with pharmaceutical companies for the supply of anti-Covid vaccines.
 Some countries have proposed the simple cancellation of the agreements.
 But the pharmaceutical companies, strengthened by the documents signed in the midst of the pandemic, have not shown themselves willing to renegotiate.
-Today the States find themselves tied to heavy contracts, with which they are committed to buying doses of vaccines in quantities that were very difficult to size at the time appropriately, given that the evolution of the pandemic was unpredictable.
-The European Commission has discouraged unilateral changes to the contractual conditions which have already been approved.
+Today the States find themselves tied to “heavy” contracts, with which they are committed to buying doses of vaccines in quantities that at the time it was very difficult to “dimension” appropriately, given that the evolution of the pandemic was unpredictable.
+The European Commission has “discouraged unilateral changes to the contractual conditions which have already been approved”.
 However, it is the states that decide on health policy.
-Therefore the Commission has been working with member countries and vaccine manufacturers with the aim of align contracts with the current situation, said Health and Food Safety Commissioner Stella Kyriakides.
-However, the commissioner noted, vaccine manufacturers are not willing to reduce the number of doses at the moment.
+Therefore, the Commission has been working with member countries and with vaccine manufacturers «with the aim of align contracts with the current situationsaid Health and Food Safety Commissioner Stella Kyriakides.
+However, the commissioner noted, “vaccine manufacturers are not willing to reduce the number of doses at the moment”.

 The case of Poland